The best places to catch fireworks displays in London for 2022.

 Danson Park Fireworks

-Known for its musical edge, 2022 marks the 60th anniversary of Danson Parks’ Guy Fawkes night extravaganza.
+Known for its musical edge, 2023 marks the 61st anniversary of Danson Parks’ Guy Fawkes night extravaganza.
+They lay it on big time, getting musical acts for entertainment and putting on a fireworks display that’s choreographed to music.

 Richmond Family Fireworks Night

-Of course there’s all the usual delights too.
+Of course there are all the usual delights too.
 Good ol’ fairground grub, candy floss, live music and fairground rides.
-Oh, and an afterparty in the members bar.
+Oh, and an afterparty in the member’s bar.

 Stow Firework Spectacular